 Salads are not a traditional part of a Thanksgiving spread, but a fresh green salad tossed with fruits and nuts can be a delicious start to a good meal.

-Cranberries, pears, pomegranate seeds and walnuts added to a bed of mixed greens provides a low fat, iron rich dish packed with vitamin C and heart healthy proteins.
+Cranberries, pears, pomegranate seeds, and walnuts added to a bed of mixed greens create a low-fat, iron-rich salad packed with vitamin C and heart-healthy proteins.

 2. Rosemary Mashed Sweet Potatoes